pekrau/charon/README.md

 ### Couchdb Replication ###

-The tables from the production couchdb server are replicated dailyto the dev server.
-This should have been deactivated for Charon, but if that is switched on again for whatever reason, Charon-dev **will** fail, since we will get more than one document with the same key.
+The tables from the production couchdb server are replicated daily to the dev server.
+This should be deactivated for Charon, but if that is switched on again for whatever reason, Charon-dev **will** fail, since we will get more than one document with the same key.